117/polygon-go/README.md

 | Forex   | `wss://socket.polygon.io/forex`  | `polygon.Forex`  |
 | Crypto  | `wss://socket.polygon.io/crypto` | `polygon.Crypto` |

 Connecting to these streams is easy.
-Simply pass the channels you'd like to receive events on, along with a handler.

 ```go
 // this is a blocking method, put it in a for{} loop to reconnect on err